 - Solution should be prepared in a biologic cabinet.
 Wear gloves, gown, and mask while handling medication.
 Discard IV equipment in specially designated containers.

-- Continuous Infusion: Do not flush line, especially when changing bags or at completion of infusion; may result in excess or overdose.
-Aseptically add 270 mL of 0.9% NaCl polyolefin, PVC non-di-ethylhexylphalate (non-DEHP), or ethyl vinyl acetate (EVA) bag.
+Do not flush line, especially when changing bags or at completion of infusion; may result in excess or overdose.
+To prime IV tubing, use only the solution in the bag containing the FINAL prepared blinatumomab solution.
+Do not prime with 0.9% NaCl.
+Aseptically add 270 mL of 0.9% NaCl to polyolefin, PVC non-di-ethylhexylphalate (non-DEHP), or ethyl vinyl acetate (EVA) bag.

 - Add 5.5 mL IV solution stabilizer to IV bag.
 Stabilizer is used to coat prefilled IV bag; do not use for reconstitution.
 Gently mix; avoid foaming.
 Discard remaining stabilizer.

 - Entire volume of admixed blinatumomab will be more than 240 mL volume administered to patient to account for priming and ensure patient received full dose.
 Remove air from infusion bag.
 Add or remove 0.9% NaCl from bag if needed to adjust volume to 265 to 275 mL.